slsu0424/slsu0424.github.io/_posts/2024-07-30-reflecting-1-year-health-tech-bytes.md

 July ended up being a busy month transitioning to a new opportunity, but I wanted to reflect on one year of writing my blog, Health Tech Bytes.
 In this post, I share my motivation for writing, important lessons I learned, and what's next for year two.
 I hope my journey is helpful for anyone looking for fresh ways to educate themselves, teach others, or pursue a passion project.

 ## Goal
 I had toyed around with the idea of starting a blog for some time, but I never found the time to do it.
 I now see why - blogging is a lot of work.
 It is not for the faint of heart, so it is important to feel personally motivated to do it.
 I was learning a lot of new technologies over the years, but it was increasingly harder to go in-depth into any of it.
-I also wanted to investigate into challenging healthcare issues (e.g., access, quality), irregardless of what new technology is available.
-I wanted an avenue to learn, think, ask.
+In the same vein, I was becoming increasingly aware and frustrated by persistent healthcare issues (e.g., access, quality), irregardless of what new technology was available.
+I wanted an avenue to learn, think, and ask the hard questions.

 ## Lessons learned:
 I wanted to document some of the things I discovered in this journey, some of which were surprising and fun, and others that were challenging.
 Here are the top things that come to mind:

 ### 1. Owning content
 I knew LinkedIn, Medium, and Substack were popular places for people to share their thoughts, but they didn't really own their content.
 I wanted more control over the look and feel for my work, and chose to host my site using GitHub pages and Jekyll.
-This took a bit of work in learning a new web development stack.
+This took a bit of work in learning a new web development stack and setting up the infrastructure.

 ### 2. Time commitment
 I wanted my writing to be more substantial than a LinkedIn post, but I also did not want it to become a research paper (there is value in both).
 I set a modest target, which was to publish once a month.
 A big thumbs up to those who write much more often than that, and I hope to become a more proficient writer over time.